thiagomrvieira/consumer-challenge/README.md

 * Consistency and Best Practices: Following standard naming practices improves consistency and maintains industry standards, which is beneficial for team collaboration and future maintenance.

 # API Documentation
-For more details on how to use the backend API, including pagination and other endpoints, refer to the [https://github.com/thiagomrvieira/consumer-challenge/tree/main/consumer_api#readme](API README)
+For more details on how to use the backend API, including pagination and other endpoints, refer to the [API README](https://github.com/thiagomrvieira/consumer-challenge/tree/main/consumer_api#readme)
 .